Deeply Learning Deep Inelastic Scattering Kinematics: Acknowledgement

-We are grateful to the ZEUS Collaboration for allowing us to use ZEUS Monte Carlo simulated samples in this analysis.
-We thank R.~Aggarwal, C.~Fanelli, Y.~Furletova, D.~Higinbotham, D.~Lawrence, A.~Vossen, and R.~Yoshida for helpful discussions.
+We are grateful to the ZEUS Collaboration for allowing us to use ZEUS Monte Carlo simulated samples in this analysis and the Data Preservation efforts~\cite{DPHEP:2015npg} in DESY and Max-Planck for Physics that made this analysis possible.
+We thank R.~Aggarwal, C.~Fanelli, Y.~Furletova, D.~Higinbotham, D.~Lawrence, S.~Menke, A.~Vossen, and R.~Yoshida for helpful discussions.

 The work of M.~Diefenthaler was supported by the US Department of Energy, Office of Science, Office of Nuclear Physics contract DE-AC05-06OR23177, under which Jefferson Science Associates, LLC operates the Thomas Jefferson National Accelerator Facility.